-The Penn Memory Center and the University of Pennsylvania’s Section of Geriatric Psychiatry are pleased to announce a new group for people with Mild Cognitive Impairment or very early stage dementia.
+The Penn Memory Center and the University of Pennsylvania’s Section of Geriatric Psychiatry are pleased to host a group for people with Mild Cognitive Impairment or very early stage dementia.

-This group, which meets for one hour each week, provides a supportive and therapeutic environment for people who have been diagnosed with Mild Cognitive Impairment (MCI) or very early stage dementia (such as Alzheimer’s disease).
+People with mild cognitive impairment (MCI) may experience a complicated mix of fear, anxiety, sadness and frustration as they face new challenges with thinking, learning and remembering.
+The psychotherapeutic group meets for one hour each week, providing a supportive and therapeutic environment for people who have been diagnosed with MCI or very early stage dementia (such as Alzheimer’s disease).

 Overview of the group

 This group is facilitated by a clinical psychologist and other trained mental health providers and will provide a supportive and open environment in which participants can express their thoughts and feelings, as well as share coping strategies with other people who experience similar problems.
 The group facilitators help participants explore the interactions between thoughts, feelings and behaviors as the underlying structure of the program is guided by principles drawn from Cognitive Behavioral Therapy.

 The focus is also in large part determined by the needs of the group’s members, providing a mix of emotional coping tools to help manage stigma, shame, changes in lifestyle, and communication.
 Group members may also help each other cope by sharing their experiences with practical tools to help compensate for changes in memory or executive function (organization and planning).

 The group meets Monday afternoons at 3535 Market Street, Philadelphia, PA 19104.

 Enrollment is open on an ongoing basis, but the group is capped at 12 participants.
 There is also a minimum of 5 participants.

 Participants are welcome to remain in the group as long as they continue to benefit.